NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_05_Hypothesis_Testing.md

 ```
 a.
 Take a look at the distribution of body mass for these two species.
 What do you notice?

 b.
 Test the hypothesis that the distribution of body masses is different for these two species.
 What conclusion do you reach?
+Use the 0.05 significance level.

 c.
-Now, instead of using the difference in means, test whether there is a difference in standard deviations between the two species (Hint: You'll need to run a permutation test for this.)
+Now, instead of using the difference in means, test whether there is a difference in the standard deviation of body mass between the two species (Hint: You'll need to run a permutation test for this.)
 What conclusion do you reach now?
+Use the 0.05 significance level.

 ### Part 4: Tests for Dependence